State of the Nation Address (Philippines): Martial Law and the Fourth Republic

-President Ferdinand Marcos Sr. delivers a speech in the 1972 SONA.
+President Ferdinand Marcos delivers a speech in the 1972 SONA.

 The tradition of delivering the SONA on the fourth Monday of January ended in 1972, when from 1973 to 1977, President Ferdinand E. Marcos delivered the Address every September 21—the official anniversary of his imposition of Martial Law upon the country.
-Since Congress was abolished with the promulgation of the 1973 Constitution, these addresses were delivered before a legislative assembly either in Malacañang Palace or at Rizal Park, except in 1976 when the Address was given during the opening of the Batasang Bayan at the Philippine International Convention Center.
+Since Congress was abolished with the promulgation of the 1973 Constitution, these addresses were delivered before a legislative assembly either in Malacañang Palace or at Rizal Park, except in 1976 when the address was given during the opening of the Batasang Bayan at the Philippine International Convention Center.

 President Marcos began giving the Address at the Batasang Pambansa Complex on June 12, 1978 during the opening session of the Interim Batasang Pambansa.
 From 1979 onwards, the SONA was delivered on the fourth Monday of July, following the provisions in the 1973 Constitution and the superseding 1987 Constitution.
-The only instances deviating from this pattern occurred in 1983, when the SONA was delivered on January 17 to mark the anniversary of the 1973 Constitution's ratification and the second anniversary of the lifting of Martial Law.
-Another exception took place in 1986, after the People Power Revolution, where President Corazón C. Aquino did not deliver any SONA.
-This was due to the dissolution of the Batasang Pambansa and the absence of a ratified new constitution at that time.
+The only exceptions to this were in 1983, when the SONA was delivered on January 17 (the anniversary of the 1973 Constitution's ratification and the second anniversary of the lifting of Martial Law), and in 1986 when President Corazón C. Aquino did not deliver any SONA following the People Power Revolution.
+This was because there was no legislature at the time, as the Batasang Pambansa had been dissolved and a new constitution had yet to be ratified.

 Fifth Republic

 With the re-establishment of Congress in 1987, President Corazon Aquino delivered her first SONA at the Plenary Hall of the Batasang Pambansa.
-All her successors in the office have since delivered their respective Addresses in the same venue.
+All her successors in the office have since delivered their respective addresses in the same venue.

+During Rodrigo Duterte's presidency, the broadcast of the initial five of his six addresses were supervised by filmmakers: Brillante Mendoza in 2016 and 2017, and Joyce Bernal in 2018, 2019 and 2020.